syeet06/codewars-kata-/README.md

 # codewars-kata-
-Posting my solutions for codewars kata in python
+Posting my solutions for Codewars kata in Python